Postgraduate Course: Curriculum Plus 1 (Primary Specialisms) (EDUA11292)

 The course includes a primary school placement.
-This two day experience takes place during Block Placement 2.
+This experience takes the form of a short teaching practice experiences over 5 serial days in term 1.
 Experience of working within the primary sector introduces students to the potential of becoming a full or part-time peripatetic, specialist teacher working within the primary sector.

 Entry Requirements (not applicable to Visiting Students)